Precoder365/Pro2-Flower-Species-Classifier/README.md

 2. **Train the classifier:**

     ```bash
-    python train.py data_dir --save_dir checkpoints_folder --arch efficientnet --hidden_units 512 --learning_rate 0.001 --epochs 20 --gpu
+    python train.py <data-folder-path> --arch <model-name> --epochs <int> --learning_rate <float> --gpu
     ```

 3. **Evaluate the classifier:**

     Once the training is complete, the model will be saved as a checkpoint in the specified directory.

     ```bash
-    python train.py data --topk 5 --category_names cat_to_name.json --gpu
+    python predict.py <image-path> <checkpoint-path> --topk <int> --category_names <json-file-path> --gpu
     ```